kiyoshisasano/agent-pld-metrics/README.md

 ## 🧪 PLD is most useful when:

+PLD is most useful when:

-✔ interaction spans multiple turns
+✔ an interaction involves multiple execution steps or retries
-✔ tools, retrieval, memory, or planning are involved
-✔ alignment persistence matters more than single-response quality
+  (e.g., tool calls, retrieval, validation, correction)

+✔ state or intent must remain consistent across those steps
+  — even within a single user session

+✔ failures are detected and corrected during execution,
+  not only after a response is returned

 Less relevant for:
-⚠ single-turn Q&A
+⚠ single-shot Q&A with no intermediate state
 ⚠ fully deterministic scripted flows

 ---